t3-oss/create-t3-app/CONTRIBUTING.md

 ### Implement your changes

+This project is a [Turborepo](https://turborepo.org/) monorepo.
+The code for the CLI is in the `cli` directory, and the docs is in the `www` directory.
 Now you're all setup and can start implementing your changes.

 When you want to test your changes, run: